About the Bike Rodeo

-This year’s Bike Rodeo will be held on Thursday, September 28th from 9:30-12:45.
+This year’s Bike Rodeo will be held on Thursday, September 27th from 9:30am-11:30am.
 Look for detailed information to be sent home with students.

 Join the fun and volunteer!
 We need many parents from each class to make the Bike Rodeo a success.
-To sign up to volunteer, sign up at curriculum night or send an email to firstname.lastname@example.org and provide your name, phone number and your child’s teacher.
+To volunteer, sign up at welcome coffee, curriculum night, or send an email to firstname.lastname@example.org and provide your name, phone number and your child’s teacher.